 The Principal and staff should consult the community services decision tree in determining whether to mandatorily report.
-This decision tree is located at https://reporter.childstory.nsw.gov.au/s/mrg
+This decision tree is located at https:// reporter.childstory.nsw.gov.au/s/mrg If the decision tree is below the mandatory reporting requirement (ie a report does not need to be made) the Principal and Staff may contact the Child Wellbeing Unit for assistance with the student's situation.

-2.5 Allegations against a student
+2.5.
+Allegations against a student